- ISRAEL21c - http://www.israel21c.org -

 Over the years, all have come to agree that the trauma on a societal and individual level were not dealt with properly.
 Sometimes, corrective measures are taken.

 So, for example, it is very interesting to note that the 40th anniversary of the Yom Kippur War is being handled in a non-bombastic, reflective manner.
 Israel Defense magazine organized a conference geared toward persons in the military and in the defense industries (taking place tomorrow, September 9 at Latrun) that will analyze the effects of the war on the design of the modern-day battlefield with talks ranging from how to implement and act on the lessons learned, to intelligence challenges and threats, breakthrough technologies, and on through leadership and values of the IDF, then and now.

 Galei Zahal (GLZ) the Army Radio, this summer issued a call for soldiers who fought in Yom Kippur War interested in locating someone they’d known or met during the war and with whom they’d subsequently lost contact.
 The result is a fascinating series called 40 After the War (in Hebrew only).

 Another GLZ special series(Hebrew only), Clouds of War, will present new programming, rebroadcasts of historical recordings and special performances.
-Image courtesy of Yad Tabenkin.

 Gen. ( res.)
 Ephraim Lapid, former IDF spokesman , Army Radio commander and a senior intelligence officer, reports in Megafon News, an independent online Hebrew-language news source, that two new studies about the October War are slated to be issued this year.
 The first, a comprehensive study of the War by IDF Department of History researcher, the late Dr. Elhanan Oren, was actually completed 20 years ago “but release was delayed for various reasons until this year”.